ResearchComputing/Documentation/docs/compute/petalibrary.md

   the MOU), and emailing those documents to rc-help@colorado.edu

 Each person who accesses the PetaLibrary is required to have a Research Computing account and two-factor authentication.
+Your PetaLibrary allocation will have a name that is selected by you.
+For example, Jane Doe might select an allocation name of `jdoe_lab`.

-- **To access active storage:** Log in to a Research Computing via login.rc.colorado.edu and navigate to: `/pl/active/<your_allocation_name>`
+- **To access active storage:** Log in to a Research Computing via login.rc.colorado.edu and navigate to: `/pl/active/<your_allocation_name>` (e.g., `/pl/active/jdoe_lab`)

 - **To access archive storage:** Archive storage is located at: `/pl/archive/<your_allocation_name>`